eunid/netID-docs/docs/cmp/export.md

 # Data export

-Using this API netID Partners can retrieve the current status (privacy status) with respect to netID Permissions and TC strings of end users.
-This allows server based synchronization in case a netID partner maintains its users privacy status also persistently in his own backend infrastructure and not only locally on end users devices.
+Using this API netID Partners can retrieve the status (privacy status) with respect to netID Permissions and TC strings of end users.
+This allows server based synchronization for netID Partners clean-up / update their server-side storage - e.g. purging data in case of withdrawal of consent.

 By specifying a *changed_since* parameter deltas w.r.t. that point in time can be requested to allow for batched updates.